- Code EMET2007

 - ANU College ANU College of Business and Economics

 This course provides an introduction to econometric methods and their applications.
 The main workhorse of applied econometrics is the linear regression model and the course will develop its theory and look at a wide range of applications.
 The course emphasizes intuitive and conceptual understanding as well as hands on econometric analysis using modern computer software on data sets from economics and business.
 Students learn how to conduct empirical studies, as well as how to analyze and interpret results from other empirical works.
 We cover a broad range of topics, including: brief review of basic statistics; ordinary least squares estimation and its properties; choice of functional form; departures from standard OLS assumptions; time series analysis.

 This is a hand-on course with a focus on applications in economics as well as business.
 A standard statistical software will be used during computer sessions, no special programming skills are required.

-- be able to interpret and critically evaluate the results of empirical analysis;
+- contextualise and critically evaluate the results of empirical analysis.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.